signal-kite/articles/articles/check-list-for-landing-page.md

 ## 3. SEO and social media

 #### Meta tags
 When you launch your website, even if it's just one page and very simple, it's important to make it discoverable by search engines as soon as possible.
+Meta tags are special tags that usually are added to the &lt;head&gt; section of a web page.
+Provide the following tags and make sure they have the correct information:

+- &lt;meta name="description" content="Description of the page"&gt;
+- &lt;meta name="keywords" content="Keywords that will help to find your website"&gt;
+- &lt;meta name="author" content="The company or author name"&gt;

+#### Tags for social networks
+When you publish the link on Twitter, Facebook, and other media, the link will be rendered.

 ## 4. Functionality